-In addition to an ideal location within walking distance of the Boston’s main attractions, shopping and dining, Four Seasons Hotel Boston strikes a perfect balance of luxury with amenities kids love.
+In addition to an ideal location within walking distance of the Boston’s main attractions, shopping, and dining, Four Seasons Hotel Boston strikes a perfect balance of luxury with amenities kids love.
 Our family vacation began with a flawless check-in, including a wagon full of stuffed animals to choose from and a kid backpack full of goodies, and ended without a single hitch—in true Four Seasons style.

 Why Boston for a Family Vacation?

-There really isn’t a better city in the world explore the people and places responsible for the birth of America.
+There really isn’t a better city in the world to explore the people and places responsible for the birth of America.
 With walkable and hands-on attractions like The Freedom Trail, Boston has a special knack for making history fun.

 Not to mention, it’s a hip college town with some of the nation’s most prestigious universities—it can’t hurt for kids to fall in love with the city early—and home to hearty eats and seafood experiences that are hard to come by on the West Coast.

 There’s theater, world-class museums, waterfront dining, ethnic neighborhoods to explore and plenty of things to do in Boston with kids.

 Also, we hadn’t been to Boston in a while and San Diego has an easy direct flight on Alaska Airlines.

 Four Seasons Hotel Boston Location

 Four Seasons Hotel Boston is an easy 15-minute car ride from Logan International Airport and located downtown directly across the street from Boston Public Gardens (where the Swan Boats are) and Boston Common, two pretty public parks full of space for kids to burn off steam.